prdm0/ropenblas/paper/paper.md

 <!-- ``` -->

-The code below is a small example of the benefits of considering linking the R language to the OpenBLAS library, in which singular-value decomposition of a rectangular matrix is computed, codes that are executed on the same machine, version of R and section.
+The code below is a small example of the benefits of considering linking the R language to the OpenBLAS library, in which singular-value decomposition of a rectangular matrix is computed, codes that are executed on the same machine, version of R, and section.
 The first part of the code was executed with R without being linked to a version of the OpenBLAS library and the second part was executed after using the `ropenblas()` function.
-Note that the code when executed in R linked to a version of the OpenBLAS library can be clearly more efficient:
+Note that the code when executed in R linked to a version of the OpenBLAS library can be more efficient:

 ```r